myl7/mylmoe/content/site/pages/privacy-policy.md

 ---
 title: Privacy Policy
 updDate: 2021-02-08
+description: The static and serverless website does not collect any information on its own.
+For third-party services used by the website, please come to view details.
 ---

 As a static and serverless website, This website does not collect any information on its own.